vijaysmetgud/Dev-Ops-Trainings-Ajay/Kubernetes/Components_of_Kubernetes.md

 ## Controller-manager:-

 - controller is responsible for maintaining  state what we asked for the count like 3 nginx or pod  or killing also
+* controller is responsible for maintining the state what we asked for.

 -  Controller manager Responsible for noticing and responding when nodes go down.
 -  it will take the responsibility of checking the nodes incase if nodes goes down and if pod dies inside the node then it will inform to apiserver